Budgeting Debt

 What Is the Difference Between Delinquency and Defaulting on Auto Loans?

 Delinquency on a loan occurs when a borrower makes a late payment.
 If left unchecked, delinquency can eventually lead to defaulting on a loan.
-Loan deafult refers to when a borrower has missed several payments and is showing no effort to repay their loan balance.
+Loan default refers to when a borrower has missed several payments and is showing no effort to repay their loan balance.

+While both defaulting and delinquency aren’t great for your credit, a short stint of delinquency will affect your credit less than a loan default.
 If rectified quickly, delinquency may only affect your credit score for about 30 days.
 Default, on the other hand, can end up leaving a negative mark on your credit for up to ten years!

 What Happens When You Don’t Pay a Car Loan?

 When you’re late on an auto loan payment, you are technically breaking your car lease.
-Unfortunately, breaking a car lease can come with some pretty serious consequences like fees, increased rates, or even repossession if the account falls into default.
+Unfortunately, breaking a car lease can come with some pretty serious consequences, like fees, increased rates, or even repossession if the account falls into default.

 Missed Payment Fees

-When you make a late car payment, most lenders will also charge you with a late fee.
+When you make a late car payment, most lenders will also charge you a late fee.
 Late car payment fees can range anywhere from a few dollars to a few hundred dollars, depending on how long you let your account stay delinquent.
 Typically, the longer you wait to rectify a late payment, the more you will have to pay in late fees.
+Sometimes, if you talk to your lender and make your payment within 24 hours of the due date, they may be able to waive your late fee.
+However, keep in mind that this isn’t always the case.
+The only surefire way to avoid late payment fees is to make your monthly payments on time.

 Car Repossession